feurig/PiTerm1982/README.md

 ![](images/raspberry_pi_pilcdplate.png)

-I am not thrilled about the way its wired but whatever.
+I am not thrilled about the way its wired but, whatever, because wiring it up according to the above schematic should let us write away.

 ## And then I was like OH SHIT I have Noritake 2x24 VFD thats a close fit..

-Wiring it up according to the above schematic lets us write away
+And ... wiring it up according to the above schematic lets us write away

 ```
 root@somepi1:/home/feurig# python3